Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Methods

-\begin{enumerate} \item Configuration The RONEB implementation exposes tunable parameters that control the aggressiveness of the dimer search.
+\begin{enumerate} \item Configuration The OCI-NEB implementation exposes tunable parameters that control the aggressiveness of the dimer search.
 Table \ref{tbl:roneb_params} lists these parameters alongside their corresponding configuration keys and default values used in this work.

-While the configuration allows for granular control, the ``Alignment Tolerance,'' \(\alpha_{tol}\) and the ``Relative Trigger Factor,'' \(\lambda_{rel}\) emerge as the primary determinants of algorithmic efficiency.
-The remaining parameters fulfill specialized roles, particularly within automated high-throughput workflows.

-For instance, the ``Absolute Trigger Floor,'' \(\lambda_{abs}\) often functions as the main activation criterion for single-reaction studies with known energy scales, whereas the relative factor ensures transferability across diverse barrier heights in blind searches.
-Similarly, the step limit \(N_{mmf}\) governs the synchronization frequency between the dimer search and the NEB path constraints.
-Finally, the penalty parameters, \(S\) and \(B\) enable an adaptive back-off mechanism to handle mismatches in the direction of the minimum mode following and the NEB tangent.
-We leave a detailed analysis of these stability features and the specific influence of the primary control knobs for Section \ref{sec:disc}. \end{enumerate}
+The remaining internal constants -- stability count \(\kappa = 5\), MMF step budget \(N_{mmf} = 1000\), and penalty shape \(S = 1\) (Eq. \ref{eq:linear_penalty}) -- are fixed.
+On success, the converged dimer eigenvector is cached for warm-starting subsequent MMF calls.
+Both user-facing parameters were held constant across the Baker-Chan and OptBench Pt(111) benchmarks without system-specific tuning; the performance analysis follows in Section \ref{sec:disc}. \end{enumerate}